Validark/rbx-safe-types/README.md

 	```
 	Any time you have a type which is less specific than the actual instance, you risk running into property-instance name collisions.
 Thus, rbx-safe-types disallows inferring that accessing non-members are `Instance` types.
 - rbx-safe-types assumes that properties of classes which are some kind of Instance type are possibly undefined unless manually specified.
 For example, `WeldConstraint.Part0` or `Model.PrimaryPart` could be undefined.

+- rbx-safe-types naively parses https://developer.roblox.com/api-reference for descriptions, and thus has far more type data.
+- rbx-safe-types is less automated, and updated manually